Károly Khuen-Héderváry: Prime Minister (1910–1912)

 A serious clash between the parties in the House of Representatives was brought about again by the defense proposal.
 Khuen-Héderváry could handle the opposition's filibuster for almost a year from May 1911, but he did not manage to find an intermediate position between the opposition and the monarch.
 The fight among the parties was aggravated by the fact that one of the '48er parties, led by Gyula Justh, decided to give their absolute support to the Hungarian Social Democratic Party (MSZDP) on the issue of a universal suffrage.
 It was, however, unacceptable for the majority of the government party.
 The King appointed László Lukács Prime Minister in April 1912 in order to ensure a stronger government activity (and a stronger governing party) in the lower house, while István Tisza, the real leader of the party, became Speaker of the House.

 Later life

 In 1913 he was appointed chairman of the Party of National Work.
 He became an honorary member of the Hungarian Academy of Sciences in 1915.
 He served as leader of the Hungarian delegation to the common legislation from 1917.
-He also president of the Hungarian Mortgage Credit Bank (Magyar Jelzálog Hitelbank).
+He was also president of the Hungarian Mortgage Credit Bank.

 He died on 16 February 1918 in Budapest at the age of 68.